Trebinje-1 Hydroelectric Power Station

 Trebinje I Hydroelectric Power Station or Trebinje-1 Hydroelectric Power Station is hydroelectric power plant (HPP) on the Trebišnjica River near Gornje Grančarevo in the municipality of Trebinje in Bosnia and Herzegovina.
 Trebinje-1 HPP is accumulation with dam toe powerhouse type of facility with a large Grančarevo arch dam.
 At the height of 123 m, Grančarevo dam is the tallest dam in the country.
 Its reservoir, Bileća Lake, is the largest by volume in Bosnia and Herzegovina as well.
 The dam provides for flood control and hydroelectric power generation at Trebinje-1 HPP.
 The dam was completed in 1967 and its 180 MW power station, A smaller 8 MW power station, Treblinje-2, was completed downstream in 1979.

+Reservoir

+The hydroelectric power plant is from the Pribran region and uses the water of the reservoir Bileć Lake.
+The Grančarevo arch dam is double-curved with a perimeter joint.
+The excavation of the foundation of the dam is 230,000 m3, and the volume of embedded concrete is 376,000 m3.
+Evacuation of large waters during operation is carried out by an open side overflow of two fields with two segmental closures, which is located on the left side of the dam.
+A bypass tunnel at the bottom of the right side of the dam can also be used for the eventual need for urgent emptying of the reservoir.
+2 main outlets pass through the body of the dam, each with a diameter of 2.5 meters, symmetrically placed on the axis of the dam.